 Lee Western — 51 (0) appearances

-Paul Fairclough clearly thought enough of Lee Western to bring him here from Hertford Town after Cloughie himself left Hertingfordbury Park.
-The decision to replace previous stopper Lee Bozier was justified; Western keeping around 20 clean sheets as a new era at Boro’ started with a Vauxhall Football League Division 2 North-winning bang in 1990-1.
+Paul Fairclough clearly thought highly enough of Western to bring the stopper with him from Hertford Town.
+That decision meant replacing previous stopper Lee Bozier – and it ended up being a justified one.
+Western kept around 20 clean sheets as a new era at Boro’ started with a Vauxhall Football League Division 2 North-winning bang in 1990-1.